!! Deadline Extension !!

 We welcome submissions from graduate students at all stages of study, from any area of study.

 Papers must be original and previously unpublished.
 Please send an abstract (300 words or fewer), a paper title, and a CV to bugraduatesymposiumhaagmail.com.
-The deadline for submissions is December 15, 2020.
+The deadline for submissions is December 15, 2020 (new deadline January 1, 2021).
 Selected speakers will be notified by early February.
 Papers should be 15 minutes in length and will be followed by a question and answer session.
 The symposium will be held virtually on Friday, April 23, and Saturday, April 24, 2021, with a keynote lecture by Dr. Paul Farber, Director of Monument Lab and Senior Research Scholar at the Center for Public Art & Space at the University of Pennsylvania Weitzman School of Design.